Debbie Kruger

 Little River Band making magic

-The best thing about "Summer Magic," though — other than Shirley Strachan's aforementioned dedication to Alan Steele before "Ego is Not a Dirty Word" — was Little River Band.
+The best thing about "Summer Magic," though — other than Shirley Strachan's aforementioned dedication to hot DJ Alan Steele before "Ego is Not a Dirty Word" — was Little River Band.
 LRB was the best live band in Australia during the 1970s, and this was the best concert I ever saw them do.
 They also had a special guest, John Hartman of the Doobie Brothers, joining Derek Pellici on drums.
 There were 80,000 people on a balmy Sydney night, and me with an unrestricted view from atop my friend Peter Dixon's shoulders...
 It was bliss.

 Rocktober 1978 was already a blaze of promotions and craziness... all of Sydney breathless with excitement waiting to see the jumbo go under the Harbour Bridge... and to cap it all off, the Rocktober free concert, again at the Sydney Opera House, was a stunning event.
 2SM decided to import a couple of hot bands from overseas.
 One has gone on to maintain legendary status, the other proved to be a blow-in-the-wind one-hit wonder.
 Crowd at the Opera House